Worker Protection Standard (WPS) Training

 WPS recordkeeping forms are also available.

 All paraquat product labels now require paraquat-specific training.
-Licensed applicators must pass this training in order to purchase or use (mix, load, apply, etc.) any product containing paraquat.
-An EPA-approved paraquat training program is available in both English and Spanish.
+Licensed pesticide applicators must pass a paraquat training program to purchase or use (mix, load, apply, etc.) any product that contains paraquat.
+Training programs approved for this purpose appear below.

 Protect yourself and others from paraquat exposure.